sethiaarun/mapping-data-flow-to-spark/README.md

 ## Overview

-The Mapping data flow to Azure Fabric notebook is a command line tool to convert Mapping data flow script code to Spark Scala and PySpark code.
+The Mapping data flow to Microsoft Fabric notebook is a command line tool to convert Mapping data flow script code to Spark Scala and PySpark code.
 The objective of the conversion tool is to provide the Spark code in the following format:

 1. PySpark Script